 And I am not alone.
 You will have seen these people; at low tide, they wander along the shores with a concentrated look on their faces.
-They, and I, are looking for little pieces of glass, trodden on and ignored by most, but much cherished by others.
+They, and I, are not looking for seashells, but for little pieces of glass, trodden on and ignored by most, but much cherished by others.

-There are countless good sea glass beaches out there, and quite often, people keep their locations to themselves.
-I have tried to give you a selection of locations, from oceans to lakes, north to south, east to west, hoping that you might be close to one of them in the near future.
+There are countless beautiful beaches that double as good sea glass hunting beaches out there, and quite often, people keep their locations to themselves.
+I have tried to give you a selection of locations, from oceans to lakes, north to south, east to west, the best beaches, from sandy beaches to pebbly beaches, hoping that you might be close to one of them in the near future.
 Happy hunting!

 1. Glass Beach, MacKerricher State Park